-If you are flying with your inflatable life jacket, be aware that some airlines don’t let you carry the CO2 cylinders on board the plane.
+If you are flying with your inflatable life jacket, be aware that some airlines or security checks don’t let you carry the CO2 cylinders on board the plane.
 It is worth calling in advance to seek advice from the airline on their policy, and also declaring it when you check in.
 They may require you to carry it in your suitcase or carry on luggage.
 If you can’t take it on board, then call ahead to a chandlery and ensure that they have one to suit your PFD.
 You can find more information here.

 In addition to life jackets, you need to have a harness and a tether.
 If you have bought the right life jacket, then you will already have the harness integrated, so now you just need the tether.